How members are appointed

 Role of the House of Lords Appointments Commission

 The House of Lords Appointments Commission was established in 2000.
 It is independent and separate from the House of Lords.

 The Appointments Commission recommends individuals for appointment as non-party-political life peers.
 It also vets nominations for all life peers, including those recommended by the UK political parties, to ensure the highest standards of propriety.
 Members can be suggested by the public and political parties.
-Once approved by the prime minister, appointments are formalised by the Queen.
+Once approved by the prime minister, appointments are formalised by the King.

 How a member is appointed

 It normally takes several weeks from the time a potential new member is announced, by the government or the House of Lords Appointments Commission, before their actual appointment.

 Before anyone becomes a member, a title has to be agreed and legal documents called Letters Patent and Writ of Summons must be prepared.

-Letters Patent are issued by the Queen and create a life peerage.
+Letters Patent are issued by the King and create a life peerage.
 Recipients become members when Letters Patent are sealed (marked to show royal approval).
 They can then be written to at the House of Lords, using their new title of Lord or Baroness.
 They cannot sit in the chamber or vote until their introduction in the chamber.

 The Writ of Summons calls the member to the House and acts as their ‘entry ticket'.
 A new writ is issued for every member at the beginning of each Parliament (after a general election).
 A writ accompanies the Letters Patent for a new member.